SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

 ??? abstract "Mimikatz LSASS Memory Access"

     Detection of in-memory Mimikatz by focusing on processes opening the Local Security Authority (Lsass.exe) process and reading the memory contents of it.
 This probably means that Mimikatz has been executed on the host, meaning the attacker already has high privileges and is looking to dump credentials, most likely for lateral movement or privilege escalation purposes.
+The rule requires Sysmon EventID 10 to work as it is based on the GrantedAccess mask.

-    - **Effort:** intermediate
+    - **Effort:** advanced

 ??? abstract "Msdt (Follina) File Browse Process Execution"